wormdotdev/worm.dev/content/blog/creatine/index.md

 So, bottom line: should you take it?

 Well, this blog is not medical advice.
-Keep in mind that long term data (more than 5 years) on the effects of supplementation are lacking, and creatine is not studied fully in many medical conditions, including renal disease.
-There may be an alternate pathway the body uses to metabolize creatine when it cannot excrete it, as in advanced renal disease, that could potentially result in harm.
+Keep in mind that long term data (more than 5 years) on the effects of supplementation are lacking, and creatine is not studied fully in many medical conditions, including renal disease and different types of cancers.
+The things that give me the most pause when considering supplementation are the potential contaminants introduced in manufacturing, and the potential link with cancer that will be discussed in part 2.

 I consider myself an amateur or hobbyist exerciser, not elite in any sport.
 I already took creatine even before this deep dive.
 Anecdotally, I notice a difference when I take it.
 I feel stronger and more capable in my workouts.
 I do feel like there is a little bit more "bulk" to my muscles, I suspect from a little bit of water retention, but it is nothing that anybody else likely notices or has commented on.
 I can say that I will continue to take it, and even more confidently after the research I've done here.